mayerll/Stack-AI-Supabase-K8S-Infra/README.md

 Future enhancements to observability could include:

-* Distributed tracing using OpenTelemetry
 * Service-level monitoring using Grafana Tempo
-* Log aggregation using Loki
+* Security Scan
 * Synthetic health checks for Supabase endpoints
 * End-to-end request tracing across Supabase services
+* Discussion on the ALB and DNS to provide svc to external users.

 These improvements would further enhance system reliability and operational visibility.